 The program begins on June 4thand ends on August 10th.

 Applications significantly exceed available positions.
-Applications submitted after the March 23rd, deadline will not be considered.
+Applications period has been extended; however, applications submitted after the May 4th, deadline will not be considered.

 The program typically hosts ten to twelve undergraduate students.
 Once those positions are filled, interested applicants may be placed on a waiting list.